 About the space…It’s not lovely, and it’s also too easy to ignore since we don’t spend time down there.
 The basement includes: a large media room, a spacious bedroom with huge but unfinished “walk-in closet with a checkered past,” an unfinished workshop, and unfinished storage spaces.
 First on the agenda was stealing raw, spare, storage space to create a brand new full bathroom and executing all the work ourselves (and by ourselves, I mean, my better half since I simply assist and point).

 Keeping costs manageable…We were determined to keep costs and backbreaking labor to a minimum.
 I’ll discuss in more detail how we successfully achieved those goals in an upcoming story.
 A boost and boon to the budget was partnering with brands for two beautiful fixtures, and the other day I shared a little ditty about the the DXV console sink and GROHE Seabury widespread faucet with cross handles we chose for the bathroom design.
 They heighten the quality and spa-feel of the classically modern farmhouse style bathroom.
-I was also able to shop my house, and Venetian mirrors that worked in our last home but not here finally got dusted off…you can find a similar and well-priced cut glass mirror right here.
+I was also able to shop my house, and Venetian mirrors that worked in our last home but not here finally got dusted off.

 Creating a floorplan & recycling…Since we could not introduce a door to the bathroom directly from the media room without interrupting furniture placement and flow, we were forced to get creative and designed a small vestibule you enter from the existing door to the unfinished part of the basement.
 Then we created a door from this hallway to the unfinished workshop and storage space as well as the door to the new bathroom.
 We had saved all the pre-existing 6-panel interior doors we replaced when we upgraded to the knotty alder ones upstairs and were able to re-use them for the hall and bath.